 The ambiguous nature of the P field means that P provides a poor guide to the importance of polarization in a particular protein.
-Identical electrodynamics will arise from structures that appear different, but only differ by $\widetilde{\mathbb{P}}(x, y, z|t) \triangleq \operatorname{curl} \widetilde{\mathbb{C}}(x, y, z|t)$.
-Situations like this can produce confusion and unproductive argument, because not all scientists know of the inherent unavoidable ambiguity of div P or (7), and implied in eq.
-(1) & (6),: div P \equiv div (P + $\widetilde{\mathbb{P}}$).
+Identical electrodynamics will arise from structures that appear different, but only differ by curl $\tilde{\mathbb{P}}(x, y, z|t)$.
+Situations like this can produce confusion and unproductive argument, because not all scientists-particularly structural biologists-realize the inherent unavoidable ambiguity of div P or eq.
+(3).

 What is needed is a model of both the dynamics of mass and the electrodynamics of charge, that allows the unambiguous calculation of the response of the protein to an applied electric field.
-The combined dynamics of mass and electrodynamics of charge are the appropriate model of the polarization phenomena, not the classical P field.
+The combined dynamics of mass and electrodynamics of charge (that depends on the electric field) are the appropriate model of the polarization phenomena, not the classical P field.

-Low resolution models may do surprisingly well provided they
+Low resolution models may do surprisingly well provided they actually satisfy the Maxwell equations and conservation of current, avoiding periodic boundary conditions for the electric field.
+Compare [32] and [33, 119].

-(1) actually allow flow

-(2) satisfy the Maxwell equations and conservation of mass, charge, and total current

-(3) avoid periodic boundary conditions for the electric field in nonperiodic systems.

-Compare [34] and [35, 120].
+ACKNOWLEDGMENT

+It is a particular pleasure to thank my friend and teacher Chun Liu for his continual encouragement, advice, and corrections as I developed these ideas over many years.